Rajesh Khanna: The Untold Story of India's First Superstar

 Rajesh Khanna: The Untold Story of India's First Superstar is a 2014 Indian biographical book written by Yasser Usman and is about the Indian film actor and politician Rajesh Khanna.
 The book describes Khanna's birth in Amritsar during the partition of India in 1942, his 46-year-long acting and political career, his well-publicized marriage to the actor Dimple Kapadia, with whom he had daughters Twinkle and Rinke, and his death in 2012.

-Rajesh Khanna: The Untold Story of India's First Superstar was Usman's first published work.
+Rajesh Khanna was Usman's first published work.
 He was in Mumbai recording a show for his employer, ABP News, when he heard news of Khanna's death.
 Usman's editor, Shazi Zaman, asked him to research Khanna's life.
 Usman collected several archives of magazines and interviews, and compiled them in a book that was later published on 5 December 2014 by Penguin Books and received positive critical reviews.

 Synopsis

-Rajesh Khanna: The Untold Story of India's First Superstar opens with an article about the death of Rajesh Khanna in 2012.
+Rajesh Khanna opens with an article about the death of Rajesh Khanna in 2012.
 It follows by the information about his birth in Amritsar during the partition of India in 1942 and his adoption to his family's relatives Chunillal and Leelawati, which was followed by their move to Bombay (present-day Mumbai).
 The book chronicles Khanna's acting career, including his debut in the drama Aakhri Khat (1966), in which he portrays a sculptor; the film was a commercial failure but critical success.
 He starred as an Indian Air Force officer in Aradhana (1969), for which he received his first nomination for Filmfare Award for Best Actor.
 In 1971, he played a man who has lymphosarcoma in Anand, which won him the Filmfare Award in the Best Actor category and has been described as one of his best films.

 The book also covers Khanna's well-publicized marriage in 1973 to the then-newcomer actor Dimple Kapadia, with whom he has two daughters Twinkle and Rinke, born in 1974 and 1977 respectively.
 Khanna and Kapadia later separated in 1982, though they never officially divorced.
 The book continues with Khanna's political career, from his nomination as a candidate for the Indian National Congress in 1991 and his win against the Bharatiya Janata Party's Shatrughan Sinha the next year to his resignation in 1996.
 Khanna made his television debut with Apne Paraye (2001) and in association with Rishi Kapoor, made a television series titled Raghukul Reet Sada Chali Aayi (2007).
 The book ends with Khanna's illness and death.